-These exclusions apply to directly held Australian and Overseas shares in investment mandates and corporate issuances directly held within traditional fixed income investment mandates, where we have an investment management agreement with the investment manager (referred to as listed equity and corporate fixed income ongoing)3.
+These exclusions apply to directly held Australian and Overseas shares in investment mandates and corporate issuances directly held within traditional fixed income investment mandates, where we have an investment management agreement with the investment manager (referred to as listed equity and corporate fixed income ongoing)1.

-Prior to exclusions being exercised, consideration is given to:
+Prior to exclusions being implemented, consideration is given to:

-- the ability to manage the risk through asset stewardship, including engagement with the board and/or management of companies determined to be exposed to the ESG risk. - the ability for exclusion of the activity to address the material impact on the Fund's investment performance1 or on the sustainability of member outcomes2; and - the impact of exclusions on the investment option's ability to meet investment objectives.
+- the ability to manage the risk through asset stewardship, - the ability for exclusion of the activity to substantially mitigate material impact on the Fund's investment performance2, or on the sustainability of member outcomes3, and - any anticipated adverse impacts expected to the Fund or member outcomes3.